 (B) Four approved Human Rights courses or cross-listed courses.

 It is also recommended, but not required, that students who minor in Human Rights take Human Rights in World Civilizations I and II (HMRT 10100 and HRMT 10200) to fulfill their general education requirement.

 Courses in the minor program may not be (1) double counted with the student's major(s) or with other minors or (2) counted toward general education requirements.

 Courses in the minor must be taken for quality grades, and more than half of the requirements for the minor must be met by registering for courses bearing University of Chicago course numbers.

-Students must receive approval from the Pozen Center Executive Director, Susan Gzesh, using the minor request forms from their College adviser.
-Minor request forms must returned to the College adviser by the end of Spring Quarter of the student's third year.
+Students must receive approval from the Pozen Center Faculty Director, Mark Bradley, using the minor request forms from their College adviser.
+Minor request forms should be emailed to Faculty Director Mark Bradley and Human Rights Preceptor Roy Rimmey by the end of Spring Quarter of the student's third year.